Church of the Firstborn (Morrisite)

-The Church of the Firstborn was a sect of the Latter Day Saint movement that formed as an offshoot of the Church of Jesus Christ of Latter-day Saints in 1861 and was involved in the Morrisite War.
+The Church of the Firstborn was a sect of the Latter Day Saint movement that formed as an offshoot of the Church of Jesus Christ of Latter-day Saints (LDS Church) in 1861 and was involved in the Morrisite War.
 Its adherents were known as Morrisites, and schismatic sects have been defunct since 1969, excepting the Order of Enoch.

 History

 Origins

-In 1857, Joseph Morris, an English convert to the Church of Jesus Christ of Latter-day Saints, reported receiving revelations naming him the Seventh Angel from the Book of Revelation.
-He wrote Brigham Young, seeking recognition of his calling from the church.
-Young did not respond to Morris' request or any of his subsequent letters through 1860.
+In 1857, Joseph Morris, an English convert to the LDS Church, reported receiving revelations naming him the Seventh Angel from the Book of Revelation.
+He wrote church president Brigham Young to seek recognition of his calling from the church.
+Young did not respond to the request from Morris, or any of his subsequent letters through 1860.

 In 1860, Morris began to collect followers to a group that became known as the Morrisites.
-In February 1861, John Taylor and Wilford Woodruff excommunicated Morris from the LDS Church.
+In February 1861, apostles John Taylor and Wilford Woodruff excommunicated Morris from the LDS Church.
 On April 6, 1861, Morris and his followers organized the Church of the Firstborn and called all of his followers to gather at Kingston (Kington) Fort, a 3 acre fort on the Weber River that had been abandoned in 1858.
 By midsummer 1861, the group reached 300 followers.

 Morris told his followers that the Second Coming was imminent and not to bother with planting crops.
 They may have trampled some of their crops into the ground as evidence of their faith.
 The group pooled available supplies and waited at Kingston Fort.